walmartlabs/concord-website/docs/plugins/boo.md

 Optional parameters :

-- `showOriginalTemplate` - print the provided template in logs
+- `showOriginalTemplate` - prints out the original template in process logs
-- `debug` - print the provided template after parameters substitution.
+- `debug` - prints out the original template after parameter substitutions.
 Use it with care as it will also print sensitive information in the logs

 These can be set in a separate argument configuration object e.g. called